gemini-hlsw/crystal/README.md

 Given a `Resource[IO, fs2.Stream[IO, A]]`, combines `useResource` and `useStream` on it.

-In other words, when mounting or depdency change, the resource is allocated and the resulting stream starts being evaluated.
+In other words, when mounting or depedency change, the resource is allocated and the resulting stream starts being evaluated.

 Upon unmount or dependency change, the evaluating fiber is cancelled and the resource closed.